36th Annual Governor's Safety and Health Conference and Exposition

 Picture

-KSHN began a significant new initiative in 2017, the OSHA 10-Hour Training for Career and Technical Education, or OSHA 10-4 CTE.
+KSHN began a significant initiative in 2017, the OSHA 10-Hour Training for Career and Technical Education, or OSHA 10-4 CTE.

 What is it?